Thanks for another season!

-Last year, after eight years of nesting in one location on the east side of Lyman Hall, the pair decided to build a new home on the building’s opposite side.
+This past 2021 season, the red-tailed hawk mated pair, SU-Sue and Otto, nested in the west archway of Lyman Hall on the Syracuse University campus for the second year in a row.
+Last year, after eight years of nesting on the east side of Lyman Hall, the pair decided to build a new nest on the building’s opposite side.

 About the Syracuse University Red-Tailed Hawks

 SU-Sue and Otto have been nesting at Syracuse University since 2012.
 Their year-round hunting territory covers Syracuse University and the adjacent campus of SUNY College of Environmental Science and Forestry (ESF), the nearby Oakwood and Morningside cemeteries, Thornden Park and neighborhoods close to the University.
 You can keep tabs on their adventures at Red-Tailed Hawk Tales on Facebook.

 The Syracuse University red-tailed hawk nest cam was funded through a generous donation from Anne Marie Higgins in loving memory of her husband, the Honorable Thomas W. Higgins, Jr., who died on November 7, 2009, just 18 days after being diagnosed with leukemia.
 Anne Marie and Thomas (aka "Tim") were avid bird watchers, and hawks were their favorite raptor.

 On March 20, 2017, the SU Red-Tailed Hawk Nest Cam was officially launched, featuring a continuous 24/7 LIVE online video and audio stream.

 - WSYR NewsChannel 9 Bridge Street story (May 2021)

 - CNY Central story (April 2021)

 - WSYR NewsChannel 9 Bridge Street story (March 2021)

 - Syracuse Post-Standard Newspaper article (March 21, 2017)